 We’re an industry-leading literary consultancy with eighteen years’ experience working with agents and editors.
 During that time we’ve built up an impressive network of top literary agents and book doctors – which is still growing.
-Sessions are offered throughout the year and cater to a variety of genres, through non-fiction and fiction.
-And we’re here to answer any questions you may have from the initial purchase, to the final agent phone call.
+Sessions are offered throughout the year and are now released on the first Monday of every month.
+We aim to cater to a variety of genres, through non-fiction and fiction.
+Remember that we’re here to answer any questions you may have from the initial purchase, to the final agent phone call.

 How Does it Work?

-Your one-to-one starts with you making your booking.
+Your one-to-one starts with you purchasing a session.
 You will then be sent an email with a link to select your preferred agent.
-You’ll be prompted to upload your query letter, a short synopsis, and the first 5,000 words of your manuscript.
+You’ll be prompted to upload your query letter, a short synopsis, and the first 5,000 words of your manuscript, no later than a week before your booked time slot.
 Your chosen expert will call you (on the phone) at the time and date selected.
-All times are in BST times.
-This is an invaluable and unique opportunity to see your manuscript from an agent’s or book doctor’s point-of-view, and to receive positive feedback, insightful ideas and suggestions from those in the know.
+All times are in BST times, so, please bear this in mind when booking.